hammersSq/CTF_writeup/natas/Natas3.md

 ![Screenshot](imgs/natas3_image2.png)
  The robots.txt says that there is a page that is not listed in the research engines "/s3cr3t".

-visit that page will show you
+Visit that page will provide you a directory listing with as in Natas2 challenge with a user.txt file.
+In the